Charles-Agriogianis/Flight-simulator/README.md

 # Flight-simulator

-A fligth simiulator that used layered Perlin noise to generate randomised terrain.
+A fligth simulator that used layered Perlin noise to generate randomised terrain.